Decemberlabs/AltBeacon/README.md

     NSDictionary *scanOptions = @{CBCentralManagerScanOptionAllowDuplicatesKey:@(YES)};
     [centralManager scanForPeripheralsWithServices:uuidsToDetect options:scanOptions];

 Considering that it takes just a few seconds in the worst case to find the AltBeacons that you are scanning for, in less than a minute you can scan for hundred of beacons.
-If in addition if you limit the number of AltBeacons using CoreLocation and database to a radius of a couple of kilometers then this approach is quite scalable.
+In addition if you limit the number of AltBeacons using CoreLocation and database to a radius of a couple of kilometers then this approach is quite scalable.

 Version
 ----